changamanda/students-front-end/README.md

 ## Instructions

 To run the JS tests, run `rake jasmine`.
 Visit `localhost:8888`.
 Learn will not keep track of your JS tests, but you'll want to make those pass first.

+Once your JS tests pass, run `learn --fail-fast` and make the RSpec tests pass!